 - salt and pepper, to taste

-- In a medium pot, simmer the potatoes until al dente.
-Remove and chill.
+- In a medium pot, simmer the potatoes until al dente - slightly tender on the outside but still not tender all the way.
+Drain and chill.

-- Whisk in flour and cook for another 5 minutes over medium heat.
+- Whisk in flour and cook for another five minutes over medium heat.
 Slowly incorporate the clam stock and half and half.
-Lower heat and stir in hot sauce.
-Simmer for 10 more minutes.
+Lower heat and stir in hot sauce (optional).
+Simmer for 10 more minutes until it thickens and comes together.

-- Drop in cubed raw fish and simmer slowly until fish cooks all the way through.
-Taste and preseason as needed.
-Serve with oyster crackers and extra hot sauce.
+- Drop in cubed, raw fish and simmer slowly until fish cooks all the way through.
+Taste and season as needed.
+Serve with oyster crackers and extra hot sauce if desired.